OldhamMade/beanstalkctl/README.rst

   print the help message

 ``overview``
-  an overview of the current status
+  Show an overview of the current status of the beanstalkd server

 ``whoami``
   Show the current connection details